itkacher/OkHttpProfiler/README.md

 ### Created by [LocaleBro.com](https://localebro.com/?utm_source=github&utm_campaign=okprofiler&utm_media=link "LocaleBro.com") - Android Localization Platform

+## Important!
+Package migration!

+JFrog Bintray is shutting down, so the OkHttpProfiler plugin was migrated to Maven Central.
+To migrate your plugin just change old package (com.itkacher) to the:

+    implementation 'com.localebro:okhttpprofiler:1.0.8'

+and change

+    import com.itkacher.okhttpprofiler.OkHttpProfilerInterceptor;

+with the

+    import com.localebro.okhttpprofiler.OkHttpProfilerInterceptor;

+in your code.

+**Also the OkHttp client was excluded from okhttpprofiler, so feel free to include the latest version directly: [OkHttpClient](https://square.github.io/okhttp/ "OkHttp client")**

+    implementation("com.squareup.okhttp3:okhttp:4.9.0")

+## End Important

 The [OkHttp Profiler plugin](https://plugins.jetbrains.com/plugin/11249-okhttp-profiler "OkHttp Profiler") can show requests from the OkHttp library directly in the Android Studio tool window.
 It supports the OkHttp v3 (http://square.github.io/okhttp/) and the Retrofit v2 (https://square.github.io/retrofit/)